maheshyaddanapudi/conductor/README.md

 * For queues, we are relying on [dyno-queues](https://github.com/Netflix/dyno-queues)
 * The indexing backend is [Elasticsearch](https://www.elastic.co/) (6.x)

+## Conductor Persistence

+### Oracle Persistence

+* https://github.com/maheshyaddanapudi/conductor/tree/oracle_persistence - With option to use Oracle Database as persistence unit.
+  * Oracle Persistence / Option to use Oracle Database as persistence unit : version > 12.2 - Tested well with 19C
+  * Docker Compose example with Oracle Container.

+### Mongo Persistence

+* https://github.com/maheshyaddanapudi/conductor/tree/mongo_persistence - With option to use Mongo Database as persistence unit.
+  * Mongo Persistence / Option to use Mongo Database as persistence unit.
+  * Docker Compose example with MongoDB Container.

+## Conductor Security

+### OAuth2.0 Security Configuration

+* https://github.com/maheshyaddanapudi/conductor/tree/oauth2 - With option to use OAuth2.0 Role Based Security for API access.
+  * Postgres Persistence
+  * Docker Compose example with Keycloak Container.

+[OAuth2.0 Role Based Security!](https://github.com/maheshyaddanapudi/conductor/blob/oauth2/SECURITY.md) - Spring Security with easy configuration to secure the Conductor server APIs.

+Docker image published to [Docker Hub](https://hub.docker.com/repository/docker/zzzmahesh/conductor)

+## Master Build
+* https://github.com/maheshyaddanapudi/conductor/tree/all - With option to use OAuth2.0 Role Based Security for API access, Oracle / Mongo Persistence, in addition to existing options.

+  * Oracle Persistence / Option to use Oracle Database as persistence unit : version > 12.2 - Tested well with 19C
+  * Docker Compose example with Oracle Container.

+  * Mongo Persistence / Option to use Mongo Database as persistence unit.
+  * Docker Compose example with MongoDB Container.

+  * Docker Compose example with Keycloak Container using Postgres Persistence.

 ## Other Requirements
 * JDK 11+